SMAC-Group/ODyN/README.md

 ### File `GPS_velocity.txt` [optionnal]

-This file contains a sequence of GPS velocity observations obtained from a GNSS receiver or other position-fixing sensor.
+This file contains a sequence of GNSS velocity observations obtained from a GNSS receiver or other position-fixing sensor.
 It is a Coma Separated Value (CSV) file with **four** or **[optional] seven** columns and no header.

 - Column 1: epoch time, unit *seconds*,
 - Column 2 - 4: east, north and up velocity in local ENU frame, units: *m/s*